Course · Library · News · Discord · More

 Mean bugs bite the animal a little.

-waso sona li sona pona e pipi.
+waso sona li sona pona e pipi lili.

-The wise bird knows bugs well.
+The wise bird knows little bugs well.

 Here’s something interesting: in English, adjectives only go on nouns.
 But in Toki Pona, they can go on verbs too: to bite a little ~ moku lili, to know well ~ sona pona.
 There is no difference between adjectives and adverbs in Toki Pona.